 So let’s say you’ve identified the fear of failure as the root factor in deciding not to record your music.
 Each time you allow fear to determine the next steps, you are sabotaging your dreams.
 What to do instead?
 Acknowledge your fear and insecurity and then turn the statement into an opportunity to explore.
 Given the music example, the inner dialog might go like this.

 Okay, so I’m nervous about making this a reality.
 Not only that, I’m terrified no one will like my music.
 On the other hand, what if I find an easy and inexpensive way to produce my music.
 And what if people really love it?
 Wouldn’t that be great?
 That would be just the affirmation I’m looking for.
 I’ve got to do this for myself, or I will never know.
-I’ve decided my next step will be to look into buying a mic so I can record the music myself.
+My next step will be to buy a mic so I can record the music myself.
 I’ve listened to some great music on the Internet that was recording in home studios.
 If they can do it, I can too!